 4) Don’t ask for large up-front payments.
 Some community solar models require subscribers to make large, up-front payments for their subscription.
 Such payments likely look more like a security than smaller, monthly payments made over a long period of time.
 Plus, a consumer is more likely to complain to a regulator (or a plaintiff’s attorney) if something goes wrong causing them to lose one large sum of money paid upfront as opposed to numerous smaller sums.

 5) Design your subscription model to fit within federal and state securities exemptions.
 Even if there is doubt as to whether your subscription meets the statutory definitions of “security,” a Developer can protect itself by complying with federal and state securities registration exemptions.
 Doing so will help you avoid potential consequences of engaging in an unregistered security offering and will force you to take certain actions that likely enhance consumer protections surrounding sales and marketing of the CSG subscriptions.

 6) Call an attorney.
 This article presents only a high-level overview of securities regulations, and how they might apply to a Community Solar Garden subscription.
 An experienced attorney can help guide you through these, and other complex issues.
 As a former securities regulator, I am well-versed in the nuances of securities regulations and how they interplay with developments in Minnesota’s Community Solar Garden programs.
 I would love to help.
 You can reach me at 612-584-3407 or email@example.com.

-Rachell Henning is a second-year student in Mitchell-Hamline School of Law's innovative Hybrid program.
-Rachell is an Avisen Fellow who enjoys spending time with her husband and two young daughters when she is not working or studying.
+Rachell Henning is a third-year student in Mitchell-Hamline School of Law's innovative Hybrid program.
+Rachell is an Avisen Fellow alum who enjoys spending time with her husband and two young daughters when she is not working or studying.